isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v13ii.py.png" height="85%" width="85%"/></div>

 ???
 Instead of calculating the result every time on demand, we are going to calculate all possible results from 0 to 2^20 and store them in a cache.
-But that would be calculating 1M results, which is more than the 100k random initial numbers.
-That will be more expensive to calculate you may say!
+But that would be **calculating 1M results, which is more than the 100k** random initial numbers.
+That will be **more expensive** to calculate you may say!

-But if we reuse the partial results in a clever way we can simply calculate ONCE the value for 2^20.
-Instead of having a variable to acumulate the number of combinations, we store each new combination on a dictionary corresponding to the current value of N we are iterating.
+But if we **reuse the partial results** in a clever way we can simply **calculate ONCE the value for 2^20**.
+Instead of having a variable to acumulate the number of combinations, we store each **new combination on a dictionary** corresponding to the current value of N we are iterating.
 At the end we calculate N by adding all the values from 0 up to N. For example for N=5 we would have added N=4 + N=5.
 But N=4 would be N=3 + N=4.
 And so on.

-Does this make sense?
-I hope so, because now I would ask you to estimate a speedup ;D
+Does this make sense to you?
+I hope so, because now it's time to estimate the speedup ;D

 ---